Login/Sign Up

 Caution

-Muzika 20mg/37.5mg Tablet to be taken with caution, especially if you have a history of kidney diseases/conditions.
+Muzika 20mg/37.5mg Tablet to be taken with caution, especially if you have a history of kidney disease.
 The dose may have to be adjusted by your doctor.

 Children